 1. Requirement Gathering

-In the requirement gathering stage of the Waterfall approach, all the comprehensive information is collected.
-The information gathering can be conducted in many different ways like interviews, interactive brainstorming, and questionnaires.
-At the end of this first stage, the custom software development team gets all the required information about the project and the client’s requirements.
-A requirement document holds all the customer needs-related information for the team’s future reference.
+In the requirement-gathering stage of the Waterfall approach, all the necessary information is collected.
+The information gathering can be conducted in many different ways such as interviews, interactive brainstorming, and questionnaires.
+At the end of this first stage, the custom software development team gathers all the required information about the project and the client’s requirements.
+A requirement document contains all the necessary customer information for the team’s future reference.

 2. System Designing

 With the use of a requirement specification document, the design team starts working on the look and feel of the software.
-This stage is dedicated to purely designing the product and no coding is involved.
-But the development professionals establish the specs like hardware requirements and programming language requirements for the project.
+This stage is dedicated to purely designing the product with no coding involved.
+The development professionals establish specifications like hardware and programming language requirements for the project.

 3. Development